jupdike/nitpic/README.md

 feature and those captions are saved *in the same file as the image data*, namely as standard EXIF JPG data.
-If you don't need the thumbnails, just delete the output folder when you are done; if you need to come back to the album and caption some more, or re-caption, this image data can just be regenerated.
+If you don't need the thumbnails, just delete the output folder when you are done; if you need to come back to the album and caption some more, or re-caption, this thumbnail image data can just be regenerated, and quickly too, using as many cores as your machine supports.
 - **Gallery Creator**: lightweight, modern, embeddable galleries with just a few lines of JavaScript in your HTML (blog, etc.) or use the index.html generated for you, and go from there.
-Gallery CSS and JavaScript is free to modify and redistribute (BSD license).
+Gallery CSS and JavaScript is free to modify and redistribute (BSD license), even for commericial purposes.
 - **Publisher**: sync an album at a time to an Amazon S3 bucket.
 Small changes are easier to re-sync (just metadata JSON file is re-uploaded, or only new images).

 ### Tell *Your* Stories

 Since your galleries are easily embeddable, you can put your images next to text and really tell your whole story.
-(Requires your own blog setup, say at NearlyFreeSpeech.net or any webhost.)
+(Requires your own blog setup, say at NearlyFreeSpeech.net, Github Pages (Github.io), or any webhost.)

 ### Anti-goals